We use analytics and cookies to understand site traffic. Information about your use of our site is shared with Google for that purpose. Learn more.

 git cherry-pickin order to push the fix into the affected release branch(es).

-For a list of the available branches in the
+See a list of the available documentaion versions in the

 Assigning owners and reviewers

 For both documentation and code samples, you should assign your PR to a single owner ("Assignee").
 It's best to set the “Assignee” and include other stakeholders as “Reviewers” rather than leaving it unassigned or allowing Prow to auto assign reviewers.

 /assign command to set the owner.
 For example:

 For code samples, initially set the owner of your PR to the SME who should review for technical accuracy.
 If you don't know who the appropriate owner is, nor who your reviewers should be for your PR, you can assign the current working group lead of the related component.